Say goodbye to 2022 and hello to 2023 with this list of classic and unique New Year’s Traditions for children and adults of all ages.

 - Pork – Eat pork on New Year’s Day as a symbol of wealth and prosperity.

-- Fish – Since they swim in schools (abundance) and only swim forward, eating fish is considered a symbol of abundance, good luck and can help you move forward into the New Year.
+- Fish – Since they swim in schools (abundance) and only swim forward, eating fish symbolizes abundance and good luck and can help you move forward into the New Year.

-- Noodles – Many Asian cultures eat long noodles on New Year’s Day to symbolize living a long life.
+- Noodles – Many Asian cultures eat long noodles on New Year’s Day to symbolize a long life.
 But be mindful not to break the noodles as you slurp them up.
-A broken noodle is thought to break one’s life span.
-Eat with care!
+A broken noodle is thought to break one’s lifespan.
+So, eat with care!

 - Pomegranate – In Turkey and the Mediterranean, pomegranates are eaten on the New Year as a symbol of fertility, abundance, and good luck.